Amazon S3 transfers

 • For Secret access key, enter your secret access key.

-• WRITE_APPEND to append new data to your existing destination table.
-BigQuery load jobs are triggered with the WRITE_APPEND preference.
-Each run will transfer only the files which have been modified since the previous successful run.
-The default value for Write preference is WRITE_APPEND.
+• WRITE_APPEND to incrementally append new data to your existing destination table.
+WRITE_APPEND is the default value for Write preference.

 S3 source details